MrDmitry/aidenhale.dev/web/data/work/yocto_prebuilts/README.md

 We used a custom `.bbclass` to extract our "staging" tarball respecting the symbolic links and any other custom deployment rules.
-This approach allowed our customers to override any paths if they needed, for example some of our customers utilized `lib64` directory while others insited on `lib` used even on 64-bit systems.
+This approach allowed our customers to override any paths if they needed, for example some of our customers utilized `lib64` directory while others insisted on `lib` used even on 64-bit systems.
 Now they could override the `.bbclass` with their own implementation to ensure that their rules are followed regardless of our tarball layout.

 Preparing a full layer for pre-built integration is unviable - there always are build-only packages that should not be